thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 01 May 2023
+### Daily Rundown on Tuesday, 02 May 2023

-- The average temperature today is 15.04˚C;
+- The average temperature today is 11.91˚C;
-- With highs of 15.74˚C and lows of 7.7˚C.
+- With highs of 12.05˚C and lows of 6.12˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->